otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 continuing with a non-interactive DAKE.

 This is purposely different from what we expect from protocols like Signal.
-In Signal, when a prekey server runs out of messages, a default message is used until new messages are uploaded.
-With this method, the consequences for participation deniability are currently undefined and thus risky.
+In the Signal protocol, when a prekey server runs out of messages, a default message is used until new messages are uploaded.
+The consequences to participation deniability with this technique are currently undefined and thus risky.

 By waiting for the server to send prekey messages, OTRv4 will be subject to DoS attacks when a server is compromised or the network is undermined to return a